To add, remove or update a listing, email editorial@ thisweeknews.com.

-Mount Carmel Health System, Walk with a Doc program, 8:30 a.m.
-Nov.
-2, at the YMCA track.
-The walks, to be held the first and third Saturday through March, are free for anyone interested in taking steps to improve their health.
+Mount Carmel Health System, Walk with a Doc program, 9 a.m. the first and third Saturday of the month at Mount Carmel Grove City, 5300 North Meadows Drive.
+The walks are free for anyone interested in taking steps to improve their health.
 A doctor will be on hand to answer any questions and talk with people during the event.
-For more information, go to walkwithadoc.org/mountcarmelgrovecity.
+For more information go to www.walkwithadoc.org/mountcarmelgrovecity.

 Fit Club, Thursday nights at Our Lady of Perpetual Help Church, 3730 Broadway.
 6:30 p.m., low-impact/low-intensity workout; 7:30 p.m., high-intensity workout.
 Bring yoga mat, resistance band and water.
 Workouts are video-based.
-Meet in the Our Lady Center gym.
+Participants will meet in the Our Lady Center gym.

 Meetings and clubs